willdurand-edu/php-slides/src/common/12_writing_better_code.md

 Reduces dependency on implementation specifics and makes code more reusable.

-The `BananaController` can use either **Twig** or the raw PHP implementation as template engine thanks to the `TemplateEngineInterface`:
+The `BananaController` can use either **Twig** or the raw PHP implementation as template engine thanks to the `TemplateEngine` interface:

     !php
-    interface TemplateEngineInterface
+    interface TemplateEngine
     {
         /**
          * @param string $template